 IAVI develops vaccine candidates and other biomedical innovations and manages clinical research with partners in academic, biotechnology, pharmaceutical, and government institutions.
 IAVI also provides translational research services and support to other organizations in the field, assisting them with the complex process of transitioning innovations from the laboratory into clinical trials.
-This includes providing assistance with manufacturing protocols and clinical and regulatory filings.
+This includes providing assistance with process development, Current Good Manufacturing Practice (cGMP) manufacturing, clinical development and regulatory filings.

 In 2013, the Bill & Melinda Gates Foundation (BMGF) awarded a grant to IAVI to create the Vaccine Product Development Center (VxPDC) to assist investigators affiliated with BMGF’s Collaboration for AIDS Vaccine Discovery with the complex process of transitioning vaccine candidates from the laboratory to the clinic.
 Subsequently, IAVI expanded the Product Development Center (PDC) in recognition of efforts beyond vaccines and extending this translational expertise to other partners — whether academic, nonprofit, government, or industry — that are advancing new biomedical interventions.
 The PDC fills a critical gap in the development process for new vaccines and other biomedical innovations.
 Today, investigators from the U.S. National Institutes of Health and European funding partners are among those who utilize IAVI’s PDC.

 The PDC provides: